• About

 • Add the dry beans, vegetable broth, water, and salt to your Instant Pot.
 Stir.

-• Secure the lid on top of your pressure cooker, with the venting knob in the venting position.
+• Secure the lid on top of your pressure cooker, with the venting knob in the sealing position.
 Pressure cook on MANUAL MODE, high pressure for 50 minutes with a Natural Release of 20 minutes.
 After the 20 minutes is complete, manually release (quick release) the remaining pressure by turning the venting knob to the venting position.

 • Once the Floating Valve drops, carefully open the lid.
 Strain off any excess cooking liquid (or save if planning to make soup).